marcoiampieri/uni-projects/bachelor_projects/lab_3rd_year/experiment_1_diodes/README.md

-### This folder contains the scripts used to analyze and visualize via _ROOT_ the data gathered during the first mandatory experiment of the _Electronics Laboratory_ course in the $3^{rd}$ year of the _Physics_ Bachelor's programme in Bologna
+### This folder contains the scripts used to analyze and visualize via _ROOT_ the data gathered during the first mandatory experiment of the _Electronics Laboratory_ course in the $3^{rd}$ year of the _Physics_ Bachelor's programme in Bologna.

-### The experiment aimed to verify the correct behavior of two diodes, one made of silicon and the other of germanium, by measuring their characteristic I-V curves
+### The experiment aimed to verify the correct behavior of two diodes, one made of silicon and the other of germanium, by measuring their characteristic I-V curves.

 ## Content
 - _**Calibrazione.cpp**_: here the calibration data is loaded, fitted and plotted, and the statistical parameters are computed